emweld/emweld/README.md

 - 👋 Hi, I’m @emweld
-- 👀 I’m interested in python and SQL
+- 👀 I’m interested in the usual: python, r, and SQL
 - 🌱 I’m currently learning Quantum Computing with Qiskit
 - 💞️ I’m looking to collaborate on ... not sure yet...
 I'll get back to this later
 - 📫 How to reach me DM me, I guess?